Ready to be inspired?

 Is there anything you wished you’d have done differently during your DIY manufactured home remodel?

 Looking back, yes!
 When we first moved in we painted the kitchen cabinets and replaced the pull handles.
-The pull handles were set at the centers edge, we believe they were installed that way by the manufacture.
+The pull handles were set at the center’s edge, we believe they were installed that way by the manufacturer.
 We didn’t realize until much later the handles were not in a good place.
 We could have lowered the pull handles to the lower edge.
-We do plan to fix it later, but for now on to other projects!
+There are plans to fix it later, but for now on to other projects!

 What has been your favorite manufactured home improvement project so far?